Optimal Auctions through Deep Learning: Advances in Differentiable Economics: Auction Design as a Learning Problem

+Our second approach---which we refer to as \emph{RegretNet}---does not require a characterizatio of IC.
+Instead, it replaces the IC constraints with a differentiable approximation and brings the IC constraints into the objective by augmenting the objective with a term that accounts for the extent to which the IC constraints are violated.

-In particular, we introduce constraints in the learning problem to ensure that the chosen auction satisfies incentive compatibility.
-For this, we define the {\em ex post} regret for each bidder to measure the extent to which an auction violates incentive compatibility.
-Fixing the bids of others, the ex post regret for a bidder is the maximum increase in her utility, considering all possible non-truthful bids.
-We will be interested in the \emph{expected ex post regret} for bidder $i$:
+We measure the extent to which an auction violates IC through the following notion of ex post regret.
+Fixing the bids of others, the {\em ex post regret} for a bidder is the maximum increase in her utility, considering all possible non-truthful bids.
+For a mechanism ($g^{w}, p^{w}$), with parameters $w$, we will be interested in the \emph{expected ex post regret} for bidder $i$: